NischalBhatewara/MNIST/README.md

 # MNIST
-Different models and methods to predict digits from MNIST dataset.
+Different models and methods to classify digits from MNIST dataset.